Persevering

 • What you’ve learned

-• Reconsider core values and whether you’re still living by them.
+• Reconsider your core values and whether you’re still living by them.

 • List a few areas, skills, or outcomes where you weren’t that successful.